mblayman/mattlayman.com/content/understand-django/2020-08-26-administer-all-the-things.md

 that it is pre-configured
 when you run the `startproject` command.

+Before proceeding,
+I'd first like to make note of a security issue.
+When using `startproject`,
+Django will put the admin site at `/admin/` by default.
+**Change this**.
+The starter template conveniently sets up the admin site for you, but this default URL makes it easy for {{< extlink "https://en.wikipedia.org/wiki/Script_kiddie" "script kiddies" >}}
+to try to attack your admin site to gain access.
+Putting your admin site on a different URL *won't* fully protect your site (because you should never rely on "security through obscurity"), but it will help avoid a large amount of automated attacks.

 The Django admin gives you a quick ability to interact with your models.